innoq/SCS/vs-ms.md

 Of course it is possible to split an SCS even further so it consists of microservices — in particular for the business logic.
 In this case, this can be seen as a particular micro-architecture approach.

+SCS clearly focus on larger projects and a split into multiple teams.
+Microservices can be used for other purposes: Often small teams or even single developers use them e.g. to use Continuous Delivery more easy or to scale each Microservice independently.